 Alpha II was founded in 2007 by a dedicated group of ALPHA Alternative Junior School parents and the Toronto District School Board.
 The first home of Alpha II was in Kent Senior Public School, just to the southeast of Bloor Collegiate Institute.
 We were there for five years, offering grades 7 and 8 at first and eventually transitioning into the 7-12 secondary school it is today.
-We moved to Bloor Collegiate in 2012, and moved again in 2021 to our current temporary location within Central Tech.
-We will be moving to our new space at Bloor and Dufferin in September 2025 (For updates on the new building, please see our Relocation to CTS information).
+We moved to Bloor Collegiate in 2012, and moved again in 2021 to within Central Tech.
+We are now back to our home within the newly completed Bloor Collegiate building at Bloor and Dufferin.

 FUN FACTS ABOUT ALPHA II